Jiri Pittner's Electronics Page

 If you like to contact me concerning the constructions / software published here, use the address jiri at pittnerovi dot com.

-Finally, I could not resist the urge to write a few politically oriented words, since I am increasingly becoming disgusted by the way, how politicians (both local and at government level) and big companies misuse the modern technology against the citizens, in result leading us really towards an Orwellian society.
-It is not only the eavesdropping on phones and emails in name of fight against terrorism (which is to some extent understandable), but also the attempts to introduce wide internet censorship or even search of personal devices when crossing borders in name of profits of film and music industry (SOPA, PIPA, ACTA), partly giving up presumption of innocence.
 On a local level, the ubiquitous security cameras, together with advances of face recognition software, are really a total orwellization.
 I do remember the communist regime in our country and and the imagination what a totalitarian regime (of communist, islamist or other type) could do with the modern technology is really a nightmare.
 The cameras are also often employed by cities to "enforce traffic violations", typically speed measurements at places where the speed limitation is unnecessary, to maximize profits for city budgets.
 This has become a new hidden tax and a good business for manufacturers of these devices.
 Cameras used for electronic toll collection are another eyes of the big brother...

 We cannot escape the cameras today, but another story is the voluntary giving up of privacy.
 To some extent it is almost unavoidable, for example unless you completely give up on using cell phone, the provider has to know where you are (only roughly, not as accurately as GPS position).
 I must admit that I am using a cell phone and will continue to do so unless some law forces the providers to STORE the localization data all the time.
 Presently they store only the number of a cell tower involved in the communication when sms, call, or data communication happens and make more accurate position fix only when you call emergency numbers.
 Unfortunately, most people are willing to trade a surprisingly large portion of their privacy for a feeling of more safety or a bit of user comfort.
-This also explains why they give their private data voluntarily on social networks etc. A striking example is the buzzword "cloud computing", where they store their private documents at some company and loose thus any control of what might happen with their data, who has access to it etc. Companies like Apple and Google really try hard to entice the users into their clouds.
+This also explains why they give their private data voluntarily on social networks etc. A striking example is the buzzword "cloud computing", where they store their private documents at some company and lose thus any control of what might happen with their data, who has access to it etc. Companies like Apple and Google really try hard to entice the users into their clouds.
 But users of Megaupload learned the "advantages" of cloud storage recently the hard way.

 My main page and contact e-mail